woojae/woojae.github.io/content/posts/proxy-gcp.md

 AI is awesome.
 I had some terraform code to create a proxy vm on AWS so out of curiosity I asked openAI to do the same thing for Google Cloud.
 I just pasted the AWS terraform code into the openAI chat interface and it magically gave me fully functional Google terraform code.

+The code wasn’t rocket science and I probably could have done the same thing using my brain in under 20 minutes.
+But the AI was able to do it in under 5 seconds.
+So 240 times faster than a human expert.
+Sucks to be human.

 ```mermaid
 graph TB
     %% External Components